-Kristin N. Blake serves as Senior Counsel in the Sacramento office of Klinedinst PC.
+Kristin N. Blake serves as Shareholder in the Sacramento office of Klinedinst PC.
 Before joining Klinedinst, she was the Co-Chair of a Sacramento firm’s Environmental Law Practice Group.

 As part of the firm’s Real Estate, Construction, Land Use, Employment, and Environmental practice groups, Ms. Blake represents corporate and insurance clients in a variety of litigation involving land use, real estate professional liability, and construction.
 She has worked with regulatory agencies including the Environmental Protection Agency, California Regional Water Quality Control Board of Central Valley, the California Environmental Protection Agency, U.S. Army Corps of Engineers, and the Department of Toxic Substances Control.